Peer Reviewed Publications

 Abstract

-What is the long-term effect of organised crime presence on social
+What is the long-term effect of organised crime presence on civic

-capital accumulation?
-By leveraging novel civic capital and organised
+capital?
+By leveraging novel tax compliance and organised crime data,

-crime data, this study investigates this question within the Italian
+this study investigates this question within the Italian landscape.
+We

-forced resettlement law that compelled organised crime members living in
+exploit the forced resettlement law that compelled organised crime

-the South of Italy to resettle in the Centre-North area.
-Using a
+members living in the South of Italy to resettle in the Centre-North

-awareness, we find evidence that sustained exposure to mafia presence
+sustained exposure to mafia presence reduces TV tax compliance.

 Does Green Re-industrialization Pay off?
 Impacts on